helenclx/leilukin-site/src/articles/myarticles/palestine-masterlist.md

 ## Boycotts

 * [BDS Movement](https://bdsmovement.net/)
-* Attention to website owners: [Boycott Wix](https://boycottwix.org/) — The BDS movement [lists Wix as an organic boycott target](https://bdsmovement.net/Act-Now-Against-These-Companies-Profiting-From-Genocide), meaning the BDS movement did not initiate this grassroots boycott campaign, but supports it due to the boycotted brand's complicity in Israel's genocide and apartheid against Palestinians.
+* Attention to website owners: [Boycott Wix](https://boycottwix.org/) — The BDS movement has [listed Wix as an organic boycott target](https://bdsmovement.net/Act-Now-Against-These-Companies-Profiting-From-Genocide), meaning the BDS movement did not initiate this grassroots boycott campaign, but supports it due to the boycotted brand's complicity in Israel's genocide and apartheid against Palestinians.

 ## Spotlight Crowdfunding Campaigns